statecharts/statecharts.github.io/how-to-use-statecharts.md

 ## Example

 In order to explain this process, I'm going to try to walk you through the process that went into the design of the following component:  A simple search form.
-It is modeled after the same UI as [Robust React User Interfaces with Finite State Machines](https://css-tricks.com/robust-react-user-interfaces-with-finite-state-machines/).
+It is modeled after the same UI that is presented in [Robust React User Interfaces with Finite State Machines](https://css-tricks.com/robust-react-user-interfaces-with-finite-state-machines/).

 To quote the requirements of that article: